 Most likely, the tension of the shears is too loose.
 While they may feel “effortless” when loose, if you’re compensating with your thumb when cutting, you’re stressing your hand more and dulling the edge faster.

 My shears are pushing the hair, help me?

 The shears could very well be dull, or the tension could be loose.
-First make sure the tension is correct and then test for sharpness by cutting a wet piece of sanek strip.
-The scissor should cut the sanek without pushing or folding it.
+First, make sure the tension is correct and then test for sharpness by cutting a wet piece of sanek strip.
+The scissors should cut the sanek without pushing or folding it.